nikunj10oct/google-assistant-app/README.md

 # Google Assistant App

-This repository contains a Google Assistant-inspired project with separate backend and mobile (React Native) codebases.
+A project inspired by Google Assistant, featuring a Node.js backend and a React Native mobile app.

+---

 ## 📁 Folder Structure